kencx/source/content/posts/keybinds/index.md

 The other key feature of `keyb` is its fuzzy search.
 There are two search modes:

-- Normal search filters all rows except headers
+- Normal search: filters all rows except headers
-- Header search filters header rows only
+- Header search: filters header rows only

-This means there are three different ways of presenting table rows: non-filtered, normal search filtered and header search filtered.
-These three tables must be distinct enough that the user must know which mode they are in, but also similar enough to maintain a common UX throughout.
-This proved to be challenging to develop since I'm not a designer or UX expert.
+This means that there are three different ways of presenting table rows: non-filtered, normal search filtered and header search filtered.
+These three tables had to be distinct enough that the user should know which mode they are in without getting lost, but also similar enough to maintain a common UX throughout.
+This was challenging to develop since I'm not a designer or UX expert.

 What I went with was this:

-- **Non-filtered**: The default table with sections delimited by their headers (in bold)
+- **Non-filtered**: The default table with sections separated by their headers (in bold)
-- **Normal search filtered**: Table rows are ordered by fuzzy search with no headers shown in the main table.
+- **Normal search filtered**: The table is ordered by fuzzy search with no section and headers.
 Instead, headers are present just below the search bar for quick reference.
-Headers are still necessary in the event that there are hotkeys with the same description and/or keybind in different applications
+I found headers to still be necessary to prevent confusion when there are hotkeys with similar descriptions and/or keybinds for different applications
 - **Header search**: Table headers are ordered by fuzzy search with all their corresponding section hotkeys